rackerlabs/rackspace-how-to/content/rackspace-metrics/rackspace-metrics-overview.md

 -   **Metrics ingestion**: Rackspace Metrics enables you to ingest metrics through the Ingestion API.
-Rackspace Metrics is integrated with popular open-source metrics collection systems such as StatsD, collectD, and Logstash.
+Rackspace Metrics is integrated with popular open-source metrics collection systems such as StatsD, collectd, and Logstash.

-     You can start using Rackspace Metrics by changing only a few lines of configuration in your existing metrics collection system.
+     You can start using Rackspace Metrics by changing only a few lines of the configuration in your existing metrics collection system.
 You can also choose to leave your existing metrics storage engine running for a while to compare the results against Rackspace Metrics.